Ethereum's merge: The giant elephant in the room

 Initially, the system was built for big Wall Street banks.
 Most of them influenced the development of the system.

-There was a pre-mine that took place.
+There was a pre-sale that took place.
 Just look up Block 0 on Ethereum to see how much voting power and wealth was distributed there.

 There are numerous incidents where the majority of the network was allocated in the source code of Ethereum.

-There are many more instances, I could list here, but there is this great video that recaps all the problems with the merge.
+There are many more instances I could list here, but there is this great video that recaps all the problems with the merge.
 As well as this Reddit thread, which recaps all the necessary data to make up your mind.
-Like always DYOR but here is a start for you.
+Granted, the pre-sold tokens reduced from about 70% to 59%, but a small majority is still present.
+Like always, DYOR, but here is a start for you.

-Next to all the points mentioned above many ETH miners who want to stay with PoW, have flashbacks to 2016, when the Ethereum Foundation already forced them to change.
-Back then a hack in the now-famous DAO, meant that ETH had to be hard forked into ETH as we know it these days ETC. There is a growing community these days that urge everyone to not merge and stay with PoW.
+Next to all the points mentioned above, many ETH miners who want to stay with PoW have flashbacks to 2016, when the Ethereum Foundation already forced them to change.
+Back then, a hack in the now-famous DAO, meant that ETH had to be hard forked into ETH as we know it these days, ETC. A growing community these days urges everyone to not merge and stay with PoW.
 Something that happened in 2016 as well, but it never managed to stick around.

 Having these powerful players in there and seeing how much they want the merge to succeed leaves you wondering.
 After all, these are the participants the decentralized world wants to get away from as much as possible.
 A world Ethereum wants to be part of as well.
-With this bending towards central institutions, you’re left with a sour taste in your mouth.
+With this bending towards central institutions, you’re starting to wonder how this would be any different from the old banking system.
+A system most in crypto can agree they want to improve and not mimic on a more digital scale.

-It appears that Ethereum is forcing this change because it’s fashionable and allows them to obtain control over the network.
+It appears that Ethereum is forcing this change because it allows some individuals to obtain control over the network, and they can build more on top of an already complicated system.
 Either because they like it or because they need to do their Wall Street friends a favor for their support back in Ethereum’s earlier days.
-Whatever the reason is, it will backfire and leave an already complicated ecosystem in even more trouble.
+Only time will tell.